 After completing his two extra years of post-graduate study at the Academy of Fine Arts in Zagreb, Hnizdovsky was again on his own, unable to return home.
 Ukraine was under Soviet occupation.
-If he returned, he would surely be shot as his classmate was when he tried to return home.
+If he returned, he risked being shot as his classmate was when his classmate returned home, in anticipation of re-uniting with his fiancee.

-Jacques Hnizdovsky was provided separate quarters and a large table (seen above), since he was documenting the DP Camp for UNRRA (United Nations Relief and Rehabilitation Administration).
+Jacques Hnizdovsky was provided separate quarters and a large drawing table (seen above).
+He was documenting the Wayern Displaced Persons Camp for UNRRA (United Nations Relief and Rehabilitation Administration).

 UNRRA administrative chart for the Wayern Displaced Persons Camp